 PIPELINE | CV-06

-Parkinson’s disease (PD) isa neurodegenerative disease characterized by the loss of dopaminergic (DA) neurons, leading to clinical symptoms such as exercise relaxation, tremor, and postural instability.
+Parkinson’s disease (PD) is a neurodegenerative disease characterized by the loss of dopaminergic (DA) neurons, leading to clinical symptoms such as exercise relaxation, tremor, and postural instability.
 The pathological hallmark of PD is the abnormal accumulation of α-synuclein, resulting in the formation of Lewy body in the dopaminergic neurons.
 These striking clinical features have focused efforts to understand the mechanisms responsible for neuronal death and reasons why dopaminergic neurons are differentially affected.

-An improved cell-permeable Parkin (iCP-Parkin) is our first-in-class Parkinson’s Disease (PD) drug candidate, which can penetrate the Blood Brain Barrier (BBB) and recover the damaged neurons.
-Like endogenous Parkin, iCP-Parkin can have cytoprotective action by recovering dysfunctional mitochondria through mitophagy and mitochondrial biogenesis. iCP-Parkin can reduce the accumulation of pathological α-Synuclein, thereby suppressing PD phenotypes.
+By utilizing our TSDT platform, an improved cell-permeable Parkin (iCP-Parkin) is our first-in-class PD drug candidate, which has superior BBB-penetration/neuronal delivery and recover the damaged neurons.
+Like endogenous Parkin as an E3 ubiquitin ligase, iCP-Parkin can have cytoprotective action by recovering dysfunctional mitochondria through mitophagy and mitochondrial biogenesis. iCP-Parkin can reduce the accumulation of pathological α-Synuclein, thereby suppressing PD phenotypes.
 Currently, typical PD treatment such as L-Dopa employs symptom-relieving drugs replenishing the loss of Dopamine in brain, temporarily recovering patient’s abnormal motor function.
-Although the symptom maybe eased, it is not addressing
+Although the symptom maybe eased, it is not addressing loss of dopaminergic neurons.

 Therefore, the disease will get worse as time passes and side effects will be occurred.
 In contrast, iCP-Parkin has neuroprotection capability against PD-induced cellular stress, having a great potential as a disease-modifying therapy for PD biotherapeutics.